oceanprotocol/docs/content/tutorials/react-get-use-data-set.md

 description: Tutorial to get and use a data set in a basic React app.
 ---

+**NOTICE: This section of the React App Tutorial is not currently working because it hasn't been updated to work with the latest squid-js.
+There is [an open issue to update it](https://github.com/oceanprotocol/docs/issues/181).**

 ## Requirements

 This is a continuation of the [React App Setup](/tutorials/react-setup/) and [React Publish Data-set](/tutorials/react-publish-data-set/) tutorial, so make sure you have done all the steps described in there.